 The following discussion gives basic tax information that may help if you have never been in business for yourself.
-For more information, see Publication 583.
+For more information about starting a business, get Publication 583.

 Employer Identification Number (EIN)

 EINs are used to identify the tax accounts of employers, sole proprietors, corporations, partnerships, estates, trusts, and other entities.